skip to main content

 Energy Efficiency

 In 2020, Caltech spent over $12 million on energy costs on campus.
-Since 2015, Caltech has added fuel cells and solar energy generation, and improved many buildings including making lighting systems, HVAC, air distribution, data center upgrades, and programs to incentivize purchasing energy efficient freezers.
-However, individual labs can also contribute towards making Caltech even more sustainable!
+Since 2015, Caltech has added fuel cells and solar energy generation, and improved many buildings including lighting systems, HVAC, air distribution, data center upgrades, and programs to incentivize purchasing energy efficient freezers.
+However, individual labs can also contribute towards making Caltech even more energy-efficient!

 Poppy with Bee